maurusrv/advent-of-code/README.md

 2. To run tests: `pytest`.
 The benchmark is included in the result logs.
 ### Learnings
 1. Easy to setup and adapt since types are defined by values.
-2. I'm laking no braces for a change!
+2. I'm liking no braces for a change!

 ## Elixir
 ### Configuration